-This is the specification of the Enterprise JavaBeansTM 1.0 architecture.
-The Enterprise JavaBeans architecture is a component architecture for the development and deployment of object-oriented distributed enterprise-level applications.
-Applications written using the Enterprise JavaBeans architecture are scalable, transactional, and multi-user secure.
-These applications may be written once, and then deployed on any server platform that supports the Enterprise JavaBeans specification.
+Enterprise JavaBeans is a component architecture for development and deployment of objectoriented distributed enterprise-level Java applications.
+Applications written using Enterprise JavaBeans are scalable, transactional, and multi-user secure.
+These applications can be written once, and then deployed on any Java enabled server platform.

-Please send technical comments on this specification to: ejb-spec-comments@sun.com
+Please send technical comments on this specification to:

+ejb-spec-comments@sun.com

-Please send product and business questions to: ejb-marketing@sun.com
+Please send product and business questions to:

+ejb-marketing@sun.com

-Copyright © 1998 by Sun Microsystems Inc. 901 San Antonio Road, Palo Alto, CA 94303 All rights reserved.
+Copyright © 1997 by Sun Microsystems Inc. 901 San Antonio Road, Palo Alto, CA 94303.
+All rights reserved.